 This weekend I visited a friend from college.
 Upon arrival, she informed me that we were going to try a new thing together.
 She’s like that; she gets us going on new things.
 I will usually go along with her, but she’s the natural leader between the two of us.
 Not only are we friends, but also former college track and cross country teammates, which gives attempting new athletic events an interesting dynamic.
 We are competitive in general and a little competitive with each other.
 It’s a natural thing with athletes.

-I am usually not opposed to trying new things, but as an athlete I pride myself in being athletic and being able to do all things involving coordination.
+I am usually not opposed to trying new things, but as an athlete, I pride myself on being athletic and being able to do all things involving coordination.
 Sometimes I avoid certain sports so that I don’t risk the chance of looking lame.
-So, I’ll confess, when my friend mentioned the plan for fitness for the weekend, my first reaction was a little less than enthusiastic.
+So, I’ll confess that when my friend mentioned the plan for fitness for the weekend, my first reaction was a little less than enthusiastic.
 I tried not to picture myself flailing around a court.
 I deleted the picture in my head of doing a face plant on the court in my attempt to demonstrate my athletic ability.
 I wondered about the cost of medical care should I need it.